bootcards/bootcards/README.md

-Bootcards: A cards-based UI framework for mobile and desktop apps, built on top of Bootstrap
+Bootcards: A cards-based UI framework with dual-pane capability for mobile and desktop, built on top of Bootstrap
 =========

 Bootcards is a cards-based UI framework.
 It is built on top of Bootstrap and uses it's responsive features.
 Bootcards has a native look on Android, iOS and desktop.
+Unlike most other UI frameworks, it includes a dual-pane interface for tablet users.

 **Why Bootcards?**